 For example, this Sichuan sweet and sour crispy fish recipe is a fantastic introduction to oil frying a whole rockfish.
 For steamed rockfish filets, try this ginger-soy fish recipe.
-You can also use rockfish with a Japanese simmering sauce or simply grill it and serve it with lemon and salt as is customary in the Mediterranean.
+You also can use rockfish with a Japanese simmering sauce or simply grill it and serve it with lemon and salt as is customary in the Mediterranean.

 If you don't want to cook your rockfish whole, but bought it that way, fillet the fish out as usual.
 Be sure to keep the heads and bones for fish stock.
 This lean, clean-tasting fish is perfect for that, so take advantage of your trimmings.
 Preserve your stock and use it later to create amazing dishes like a classic Normandy sauce.

 If you have a skinless fillet, use it in any fillet recipe.
-Rockfish is excellent when dredged in flour and sauteed.
+Rockfish is excellent when dredged in flour and sautéed.
 Try it with your favorite recipe or seasoning blend and see how it compares to fish you've used before.
 You might be pleasantly surprised at its clean taste.
 It's also good when batter-fried or made into tempura.

-Rockfish are also a great fish to serve raw in sushi.
+Rockfish also are a great fish to serve raw in sushi.
 Just make sure to freeze it for a few days before preparing it to kill any parasites.
-You can also "cook" it using citrus as in ceviche or chop it into a tartare.
+You also can "cook" it using citrus as in ceviche or chop it into a tartare.

 Nutritional Value of Rockfish